Summary Metrics and Listings that are Commonly Used to Track Study Progress

 Enrollment Timeline

-For a given site, the number of Participants that are enrolled over time.
+For a given site, the number of enrolled participants over time.
 This gives a view of enrollment activity at specific time points.

 Tap the report header to export the numbers for all sites